What Is HIPAA Cloud?

-Businesses that handle sensitive data requiring regulatory compliance often have computing needs which make them ideal candidates to benefit from the cloud.
+Businesses that handle sensitive data requiring regulatory compliance often have computing needs that make them ideal candidates to benefit from the cloud.
 Medical practitioners covered under the Health Insurance Portability and Accountability Act (HIPAA ) and the Health Information Technology for Economic and Clinical Health (HITECH) Act must have confidence in the availability and security of their IT systems not just because they are required to by law, but because their delivery of critical services depends on it.

 In previously discussing private cloud and public cloud hosting solutions and services, we defined cloud computing roughly as the use and storage of data and programs over the internet, enabled by virtualization, as a scalable and elastic service.
-Atlantic.Net’s HIPAA Compliant Cloud Hosting offering is an environment specifically engineered for HIPAA compliance within the Atlantic.Net Public or Private Cloud.
-It provides secure and compliant IT system access to internal, remote, and mobile employees to allow them to concentrate on delivery of services.
+Atlantic.Net’s HIPAA-Compliant Cloud Hosting offering is an environment specifically engineered for HIPAA compliance within the Atlantic.Net Public or Private Cloud.
+It provides secure and compliant IT system access to internal, remote, and mobile employees to allow them to concentrate on the delivery of services.

 HIPAA compliance is based on satisfying a set of requirements, including the Privacy Rule, the Breach Notification Rule, and the Security Rule.
 Healthcare companies will also be concerned with the Health Information Technology for Economic and Clinical Health (HITECH) Act, which regulates the electronic transmission of health information.
 HIPAA compliance failures can result in jail time, and more frequently, result in fines of thousands or even millions of dollars for a covered entity (CE), such as a health care provider, health plan, or health data clearinghouse.
 What makes a solution HIPAA compliant is a series of plans, measures, and commitments underpinned by enhanced security features and services.

-HIPAA compliant hosting requires that a set of data security standards and capabilities be met, but does not specify certain technical means to meeting them.
+HIPAA-compliant hosting requires that a set of data security standards and capabilities be met, but does not specify certain technical means to meeting them.
 According to the U.S. Department of Health & Human Services, provisions in a Service Level Agreement (SLA) between a covered entity and a HIPAA-compliant cloud provider may address HIPAA concerns, including system availability and reliability, back-up and data recovery, how data will be returned to the customer after the services are terminated, security responsibility, and limitations of data use, data retention, and disclosure.

 The main security features of Atlantic.Net HIPAA Cloud are its fully managed firewall solutions and advanced intrusion prevention service (IPS).
 An IPS provides real-time threat monitoring, based on a continually-revised threat database, which is used to identify threats within the system based on their patterns or “signatures.”
 The firewall controls and protects access to the perimeter of the cloud and tracks a variety of metrics, such as the response rate for network gateways.
-Network security professionals take care of the monitoring, updating, and other tasks necessary to the firewall and IPS’s management, removing a significant source of potential risk, frustration, and man-hours from healthcare organizations who engage our HIPAA compliant hosting services.
+Network security professionals take care of the monitoring, updating, and other tasks necessary to the firewall and IPS’s management, removing a significant source of potential risk, frustration, and man-hours from healthcare organizations who engage our HIPAA web hosting services.